mockoon/mockoon/CONTRIBUTING.md

 You will get hot reload on both Angular and Electron applications.

+### Run the tests

+Tests are written with Spectron and you can run them using `npm run test-spectron`.
+These tests will also be run on each commit or pull request by CircleCI.

+When running the tests locally, you will first need to run `npm run build:dev` in order to have an application build to test against.

 ### Build and package the application for production

 - Increment the version in package.json files.
 Use `npm run setversion x.x.x`.